-This is a very fast-paced IQ test that limits how much time you can spend on each section.
+This is a very fast-paced free IQ test that limits how much time you can spend on each section.
 You'll need to provide your name, country, age, and gender.

 Instructions are available before each test so that you can get a sample question or two for an understanding on what's expected.

-You can save your test and resume it at a later time, or work through each section and complete it in the allotted time.
+You can save your IQ test and resume it at a later time, or work through each section and complete it in the allotted time.

 When finished, the results can be sent to you over email, shared with others, viewed online, and printed off.

-Results include the sections of the test broken down into which side of your brain is used to work through them, with your score for each section shown on a graph to know how you compare with others.
+These IQ test results include the sections of the test broken down into which side of your brain is used to work through them, with your score for each section shown on a graph to know how you compare with others.

-Results are also shown in a gender, age, nationality, job, and education level bar graph so you can compare how you did with those groups.
+The IQ test results are also shown in a gender, age, nationality, job, and education level bar graph so you can compare how you did with those groups.

 FreeIQTest.info has a free IQ test with 20 questions.
 Your results are based on the answers as well as how quickly you complete the whole thing.

-Once the test has been completed, you'll be told your IQ score, the time it took to finish it, and your "status," such as Gifted, or Severely Challenged.
+Once the test has been completed, you'll be told your IQ score, the time it took to finish it, and your "status," such as Gifted or Severely Challenged.

 A badge that shows your IQ can be shared with others.

-This is another free IQ test that has 18 multiple choice questions, with anywhere from two to four options for each question.
+This is another free IQ test online that has 18 multiple choice questions, with anywhere from two to four options for each question.